Gabrielllopes/Gender-Inference/README.md

 The best model was saved in `/models/model.pickle.dat` The explanation why I choose xgbost and the other techiniques was explained in the nootebook

+### Log 0.3 - Creating sex prediction
+The last part was to create the predictor script, that is located at `/src/models/sex_predictor.py` In this script first do a pre-processing and after that does the inference

 --------